Liu Kang (artist): Career

-He returned to China after completing his studies in France in 1933, returning to the Shanghai Academy of Arts to teach Western art at its Western Arts Department; he worked there for five years.
-He was offered the job by Liu Haisu, who was initially uncertain of Liu's abilities teaching, and named Liu's studio "Haisu, Liu Kang Studio" to boost its credibility; Liu Haisu also set up an exhibition of Liu's Paris works for students to see before Liu arrived.
+Liu returned to China after completing his studies in France in 1933, returning to the Shanghai Academy of Arts to teach Western art at its Western Arts Department; he worked there for five years.
+He was offered the job by Haisu, who was initially uncertain of Liu's teaching skills and named Liu's studio "Haisu, Liu Kang Studio" to boost its credibility.
+He further set up an exhibition of Liu's Paris works for students to see before Liu arrived.
 During his time at the Academy, Liu was known for his "energetic teaching style and passion for art", having used different teaching methods as compared to the Academy's traditional Chinese practices.
 He soon became "one of the most sought-after professors" at the Academy.
 In August 1937, due to the Second Sino-Japanese War, Liu and his family moved to Muar, Malaysia, where he settled for another five years.
 In Muar, he experimented with using chalk and pastels due to the lack of art materials there.
-Liu later moved to Singapore in 1942 and began working at schools such as Chong Hwa High School, Nan Chiao Teachers' Training College, Chung Cheng High School, Nanyang Girls' High School, and The Chinese High School, where he taught art.

-Liu's 1952 Bali trip was inspired by Belgian painter Adrien-Jean Le Mayeur (left; painting his wife Ni Pollok), whom they later met with in Bali.
+Liu later moved to Singapore in 1942 and began working at schools such as Chong Hwa High School, the Nan Chiao Teachers' Training College, Chung Cheng High School, Nanyang Girls' High School, and The Chinese High School, where he taught art.
+During the Japanese occupation however, he returned to Muar and stored 200 of his paintings at a school in Singapore, only to find they were all gone when he returned.
+In 1946, he produced 36 sketches for the book series Chop Suey, which detailed the conditions during the Japanese occupation from 1942 to 1945.
+Liu was involved in translating Chop Suey into Japanese for a 1991 reprint.
+From 1946 to 1958, he served as the chairman of the Society of Chinese Artists.